 Additionally, a teacher or manager can either make separate due dates for assignments or set one due date for all the training material.
 There are various asynchronous learning methods out there, but many of them involve self-guided lessons, virtual content libraries, pre-recorded videos, remote lectures, and online discussion boards.

 While you may have top-notch training materials, they mean nothing without the right video platform.
 This is where Viostream can help.
 We're a video streaming provider that not only helps you stream videos, but we can also set you up with a video library where your trainees can easily access this important content.
-Learn more about our sophisticated platform today!
+Start your free trial to learn more about our advanced enterprise platform.

 While educators and team managers across the world enjoy implementing asynchronous learning practices, others hate it.
 Despite your preference, asynchronous learning comes with many undeniable benefits.